xXQiuChenXx/cpp/pointer/README.md

 Chapter for pointer

-Stores memory address as their data value
+Stores memory address as their data value.